-(RTTNews) - The Japanese stock market is losing and the safe-haven yen strengthened on Wednesday following the negative cues overnight from Wall Street amid concerns about the recent spike in coronavirus cases and continued uncertainty about the prospects for U.S. fiscal stimulus.
+(RTTNews) - The Japanese stock market is losing on Wednesday following the mixed lead overnight from Wall Street amid concerns about the recent spike in coronavirus cases and continued uncertainty about the prospects for U.S. fiscal stimulus.

-In the currency market, the U.S. dollar is trading in the lower 107 yen-range on Wednesday.
+In the currency market, the U.S. dollar is trading in the mid 104 yen-range on Wednesday.

-The major European markets also moved to the downside on Tuesday.
-While the French CAC 40 Index closed just below the unchanged line, the German DAX Index dipped by 0.3 percent and the U.K.'s FTSE 100 Index slumped 1.1 percent and the German DAX Index slid 0.9 percent.
+The major European markets moved to the downside on Tuesday.
+The French CAC 40 Index tumbled 1.8 percent, the U.K.'s FTSE 100 Index slumped 1.1 percent and the German DAX Index slid 0.9 percent.